 King Solomon, the wisest man who ever lived, said in Jeremiah 17:9, “The heart is deceitful above all things and beyond cure.
 Who can understand it?”
 No matter how much worldly progress we make on this planet, man is wicked to the core, plain and simple.
-It’s called the human condition and we all suffer from it; not just certain groups or lifestyles, all of us.
+It’s called the human condition and we all suffer from it; not just certain groups or lifestyles, all

 You’ve got to give respect to get respect.
 When you come across someone who believes the Koran or the Book of Mormon and expresses their beliefs, do you vilify them?
 I doubt it, at least in this country.
 Not yet anyway.